/r/knitting

 Photograph via snooOG

 Warm, fuzzy, sometimes tangled.
-Due to the holiday season, it may take up to 48 hours for (1) a post to be approved/ reviewed (2) response to modmail/from a moderator.
-Regarding the API/blackout we're open again but also watching, listening, thinking hard.
+Please read our sub rules.
+Rule-breaking may result in a ban without notice.
+It may take up to 48 hours for (1) a post to be approved/ reviewed (2) response to modmail/from a moderator.
 Whatever happens needs to happen thoughtfully.
 Please keep being excellent to each other.

 Welcome!